RyanNoelk/Sudoku/README.md

-##This is a simple django sudoku web app.
+##This is a simple Django sudoku web app.
 It contains:
-- Python classes that generate, solve, and check any x by x (square) sudoku puzzle
+- Python classes that generate, solve, and check any x by x (square) sudoku puzzle.
-- UsI using Bootstrap and jQuery
+- UI constructed with Bootstrap and jQuery.

 ##Setting up the web app
-- Before you can start the app, you willneed to create a `private_settings.py` file within `base/`.
-You will need you add a secet key as well as setting `DEBUG`.
+- Before you can start the app, you will need to create a `private_settings.py` file within `base/`.
+You will need you add a secret key as well as setting `DEBUG`.
 - You may also wish to setup your own database.
 By default this uses SQLite3.
-The models are quite simple so it should run on most DBs compatble with django.
+The models are quite simple so it should run on most DBs compatible with Django.
 - To seed the database; run the migrations then run `python manage.py save_puzzles.py` to create random puzzles and add them to the DB.
+-
 ##Generating puzzles
 The generator will return an x by y list of lists of numbers, where 0 is an empty cell.
 ```